This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Dams”.

 2. Portion of dam in contact with ground at downstream side is __________

-Explanation: Toe is position of dam in contact with ground at upstream side.
+Explanation: Toe is the position of a dam in contact with the ground at the upstream side.
 Crest is top of dam.
-There is no part called foot.
+There is no part called a foot.

 3. Based on function of dam, it can be classified into: –